AmadeusW/amadeusw.github.io/_posts/2016-02-20-xaml-styling-and-theming-cheat-sheet.md

 The base themes are available for your reference in `generic.xaml` and `themeresources.xaml` in `C:\Program Files (x86)\Windows Kits\10\DesignTime\CommonConfiguration\Neutral\UAP\10.0.10586.0\Generic` (the version number might be different)

+Explore these files to find resources that base styles depend on.
+You can change them to easily theme large chunks of your app.

 # Changing resource dictionaries at runtime

-_Do you really want to do it?
+_Think again if you really want to do it.
 There is no nice solution_

-I would like the theme of the app to be amber at night.
+I would like the theme of the app to use a red color at night.
 In Universal Windows Apps there is no `DynamicResource`, so changing properties of resources is not as elegant as in regular Win32 app.
-If you want to look at all failed attempts, [here is my SO question](https://stackoverflow.com/questions/35544034/update-resource-in-universal-windows-app-xaml/).
+If you want to look at all failed attempts to get it working, [here is my SO question](https://stackoverflow.com/questions/35544034/update-resource-in-universal-windows-app-xaml/).

 The following options don't work in Universal Windows App:

 1. Using `DynamicResource`
  * This type is no longer used, for performance reasons
 2. Changing a dictionary at runtime